Generating spin polarization from vorticity through nonlocal collisions

-\textit{Conclusions} -- In this letter, we have used the Wigner-function formalism to explicitly compute the collision term in the Boltzmann equation, including the nonlocality of the microscopic collision process.
+\textit{Conclusions} -- In this letter, we computed the collision term in the Boltzmann equation up to first order in $\hbar$, accounting for the nonlocality of the microscopic collision process.
 Nonlocal collisions are essential to convert orbital into spin angular momentum.
-We have shown that the collision term vanishes only in global equilibrium, and in particular when the spin potential is equal to the thermal vorticity, thus confirming for the first time within a kinetic-theory approach previous results~\cite{Becattini:2012tc} based on statistical quantum field theory.
-In contrast, for fluids without explicitly dynamical spin degrees of freedom, local equilibrium is sufficient to make the collision term vanish.
-As a consequence, in the approach to equilibrium, a rotating fluid of particles will develop a nonvanishing polarization, while a polarized fluid will develop a nonvanishing vorticity.
-Furthermore, we have shown that, for the Hilgevoord--Wouthuysen pseudo-gauge choice~\cite{hilgevoord1965covariant}, the antisymmetric part of the energy-momentum tensor arises solely from the nonlocal contribution to the collision term.
-We have analyzed the equations of motion for the energy-momentum and spin tensors and shown that, away from global equilibrium, nonlocal collisions always imply dissipative dynamics.
+We have shown that the collision term vanishes in global equilibrium, where the spin potential is equal to the thermal vorticity.
+In the approach to equilibrium, a rotating fluid of particles will develop a nonvanishing polarization, while a polarized fluid will develop a nonvanishing vorticity.
+Furthermore, we have shown that, in a certain pseudo-gauge choice~\cite{hilgevoord1965covariant}, the antisymmetric part of the energy-momentum tensor arises solely from the nonlocal contribution to the collision term.
+The equations of motion for the energy-momentum and spin tensors show that, away from global equilibrium, nonlocal collisions always imply dissipative dynamics.
 In the nonrelativistic limit, we have obtained well-known results for hydrodynamics with internal degrees of freedom, as has been applied to e.g.\ micropolar fluids~\cite{Lukaszewicz1999}, spintronics~\cite{takahashi2016spin}, and chiral active fluids~\cite{banerjee2017odd}.
-An interesting extension of our work would be to systematically derive the equations of motion of relativistic dissipative spin hydrodynamics using the method of moments~\cite{Denicol:2012cn}.
+An interesting extension of our work would be to derive the equations of motion of relativistic dissipative spin hydrodynamics using the method of moments~\cite{Denicol:2012cn}.